alexandre-tvrs/alexandre-tvrs/README.md

-### Prazer!
-Meu nome é Alexandre Tavares e é um enorme prazer te encontrar por aqui :)
+### Hello!
+My name is Alexandre Tavares and it's a pleasure to have you here :)

-- 🔭 Atualmente estou cursando Análise e Desenvolvimento de Sistemas pelo Instituto Federal de São Paulo
+- 🔭 Currently, I'm coursing System's Analysis and Development on São Paulo Federal Institute
-- 📫 Para entrar em contato: alexandre.j.tavares.jr@gmail.com
+- 📫 Contact in: alexandre.j.tavares.jr@gmail.com
-- ⚡ Nerd e amador de jogos competitivos!
+- ⚡ Nerd and competitive games lover!

 <div align="center">